 Once your car has been prepared for sale, you’re ready to find a buyer — and with a clean car to show, you’ll have a stronger negotiation position.

+Check out all the maintenance parts available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on selling a used car, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Matt Keegan.